zalando/postgres-operator/docs/reference/operator_parameters.md

   of stateful sets of PG clusters.
 The default is `ordered_ready`, the second possible value is `parallel`.

+* **storage_resize_mode**
+  defines how operator handels the difference between requested volume size and actual size.
+Available options are: ebs - tries to resize EBS volume, pvc - changes PVC definition, off - disables resize of the volumes.
+Default is "ebs".
+  When using OpenShift please use one of the other available options.

 ## Kubernetes resource requests

 This group allows you to configure resource requests for the Postgres pods.